 The government in turn would then become a creditor of the insolvent business but because there is no security given by the BBL, they would be classed as an unsecured creditor and would be paid later than other secured creditors and HMRC who hold a higher priority.

-Ultimately, owing a bounce back loan will not stop you from closing your company, if you decide to choose liquidation.
+Ultimately, owning a bounce back loan will not stop you from closing your company, if you decide to choose liquidation

 When Chancellor Rishi Sunak announced the various support measures a year ago he said: “We won’t be able to save every business” and sadly, he’s been proven correct.